Demi Rose Rocks Instagram With Undulating Booty In Stunning Snorkeling Reel

 Even as the back-side angle of the shot limited the viewable scope of her body, Demi nonetheless electrified the frame as her famously plump posterior appeared to jiggle and sway seductively along with the motion of her body in the water.

 In the accompanying caption, Demi wrote that she had been reminiscing about “magical times” she had during a recent extended trip to the Maldives.
-And while her popular feed was flush with sexy snapshots and video clips taken from her South Asian excursion throughout the summer and fall, the model’s latest upload may have been the most alluring to date.
+And while her popular feed was flush with sexy snapshots and video clips taken during her South Asian excursion throughout the summer and fall, the model’s latest upload may have been the most alluring to date.

 The Birmingham, England product’s admirers were clearly taken with the presentation, bombarding the comments section with 800-plus replies in under an hour.
-The majority of those commenting effusively praised the way in which her sinuous figure reacted to its surroundings while she was fully submerged.
+The majority of the comments effusively praised the way in which her sinuous figure reacted to its surroundings while she was fully submerged.

 “Must be jelly cause jam don’t shake like that,” joked one commenter.

-“Omg,” raved a second supporter.
 “I love the way it jiggles.”

 “Damn the first 5 seconds are the most magical times,” added another enamored admirer.